 Let’s think for a second: who uses the collected data?
 We have business analysts who would like to create real-time queries on their data, data scientists, and ML researchers who would like to explore the data before applying an ML algorithm to solve a problem.
 Data engineers continuously take care of the data; then we have salespeople, customer support, and many more personas.
 Not all of them need a dedicated distributed computation system that is ON all the time.
 Many of them would prefer to use a tool on demand for their exact need when they need it.

 This is where scalable Serverless SQL can help with cutting costs.
-For many Data Scientists and Business Analysts, running a query on-demand, querying big data fast, and continuing with their work, is crucial and becomes an actual bottleneck and frustration for the teams when not achieved.
+For many Data Scientists and Business Analysts, running a query on-demand, knowing querying big data fast (big data fundamentals), and continuing with their work, is crucial and becomes an actual bottleneck and frustration for the teams when not achieved.

 Do I need real-time MapReduce or event-driven microservices?